-Applegate Elder Law serves as a voice of advocacy for elders and families faced with the financial, physical and psychological challenges presented by long life, illness and disability.
+Applegate & Dillman Elder Law serves as a voice of advocacy for elders and families faced with the financial, physical and psychological challenges presented by long life, illness and disability.

 Our voice can give you access to appropriate healthcare, ensure you have a safe and secure home and environment, help you tap into community and public resources, and protect the funds to meet your goals throughout your lifetime.

 Our firm stands out because of our integrated approach.
-Working in partnership with our attorneys, our Elder Care Specialist brings a specialized body of knowledge related to aging and elder care issues.
+Working in partnership with our attorneys, our Elder Care Coordinators bring a specialized body of knowledge related to aging and elder care issues.
 These experienced navigators strive to respect the autonomy of the individual and deliver care coordination and support services to elders and others with chronic care needs.

 In short, our firm takes our role very seriously, providing our clients with the expertise and counsel they need to traverse some of life’s greatest challenges with hope and confidence.